geeta5700/ParkingFinder/README.md

 # ParkingFinder

-#This is a group project Prepaed for Aleksandar Malinovic
+#This is a group project Prepared for Aleksandar Malinovic

+#High-quality Software Programming subject

 Team Members:
 Geeta Ambvani